simpleinjector/Documentation/source/advanced.rst

 **Implicit property injection**

 Some containers (such as Castle Windsor) implicitly inject public writable properties by default for any instance you resolve.
 They do this by mapping those properties to configured types.
-When no such registration exists, or when the property doesn’t have a public setter, the property will be skipped.
+When no such registration exists, or when the property doesn't have a public setter, the property will be skipped.
 Simple Injector does not do implicit property injection, and for good reason.
 We think that **implicit property injection** is simply too uuhh...  implicit :-).
 Silently skipping properties that can't be mapped can lead to a DI configuration that can't be easily verified and can therefore result in an application that fails at runtime instead of failing when the container is verified.

 .. _Explicit-Property-Injection: